 Application Best Practices

-The installation process directly impacts how easily you can remove wallpaper when you move.
-Proper technique now saves hours of frustration later:
+The installation process directly impacts how easily wallpaper comes off when you move - improper application often means tearing or residue.
+Proper technique now prevents hours of frustration at move-out:

 - Clean walls thoroughly with a damp cloth and let dry completely